worldline/ios-training/docs/src/persist-data/README.md

 ## PW: complete the official iOS persisting data tutorial

-This PW shows how to save a codable in a manually managed file using JSON encoder and filesystem APIs.
+This PW shows how to save a `Codable` in a manually managed file using JSON encoder and filesystem APIs.

 [https://developer.apple.com/tutorials/app-dev-training/persisting-data](https://developer.apple.com/tutorials/app-dev-training/persisting-data)